Josh Bell Preview, Player Props: Marlins vs. Padres

 Josh Bell At The Plate

-- Bell has driven home a run in 44 games this season (38.6%), including more than one RBI in 9.6% of his games and producing three or more of his team's runs on two occasions..
+- In 45 games this season (39.1%), Bell has picked up an RBI, and in 11 of those games (9.6%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

-- In 31 of 114 games this year, he has scored, and six of those games included multiple runs.
+- In 32 of 115 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.